near-ndc/widget-specs/specs/regional_communities.md

 ## Other potential names for this widget:
 <!-- Propose simple and clean names for the widget. -->
+List of possible names:
-My Communities
+- My Communities
-My Community
+- My Community
-Regional Community
+- Regional Community
-Regional Communities
+- Regional Communities
-Community Finder
+- Community Finder

 ## Challenge
 <!-- List the challenge(s) being solved by this widget -->